Product Voice Solutions Security Pricing Dashboard Docs Blog Log In Book a Demo Start Free Trial →

 Slack Integration

 Connect Dockbox to your Slack workspace so team members can interact with the AI assistant directly from Slack channels and DMs.
+Dockbox uses Socket Mode (token-based polling), so no public webhook URL is required.

 Create a Slack App